Slim 4 - Tutorial

 Directory Structure

-In a web application, it is important to distinguish between the public and non-public areas.
+In a web application, it is important to differentiate between the public and non-public areas.

 Create a new directory: public/